lexiscode/laravel-cache/README.md

 If we navigate to the browser and change our endpoint to ```/blog```, the ```/resources/views/blog/index.blade.php``` file is being called, but the most important thing is the cache folder that has been created inside the ```/storage/framework/cache/data``` folder.

 Right here, you’ll find a big JSON file which holds all posts inside that me as the user, has fetched.
+Thank you! :))